stewones/firetask/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature plan
+name: Feature request
 about: Add feature planning
-title: ''
+title: ""
 labels: feature
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**